AcuChiro

 Acupuncture and Foot Treatment

-With a total of 38 bones, the foot contains more bones, tendons, and ligament than any other part of the human body.
-The feet withstand enormous pressure every day just through normal acts of walking, standing, and running.
-One of the leading causes of foot pain is improper footwear.
-The feet simply don’t receive the support they need in high heels, boots, and similar types of shoes.
+With a total of 38 bones, the foot contains more bones, tendons, and ligaments than any other part of the human body.
+The feet endure significant pressure daily through normal activities like walking, standing, and running.
+One of the leading causes of foot pain is improper footwear; high heels, boots, and similar types of shoes often don’t provide the support the feet need.
+Other common causes of foot pain include exercise, overuse, and health conditions such as diabetic neuropathy or hammertoes.
+Fortunately, treatment options like acupuncture can effectively address these issues and return the feet to normal, pain-free functioning.
+Additionally, acupuncture can also be beneficial for conditions like carpal tunnel syndrome and low back pain, showcasing its versatility in pain management.

-Foot and ankle pain can stem from various issues, including:
+Foot and ankle pain can arise from various issues, including:

 - Sprains, strains, and ligament injuries